Stringfellow Road Widening

 Drivers can also expect occasional daytime lane closures.

-Drivers should expect alternating one-way traffic and temporary stoppages along Stringfellow Road, starting at Route 50 and moving south.
+Drivers should expect alternating one-way traffic and temporary stoppages along Stringfellow Road.
 Drivers are asked to be aware of new traffic patterns after each closure as traffic is shifted away from the active construction areas.

 Construction activities requiring temporary lane closures will be performed at night and drivers should expect alternating one-way traffic and temporary stoppages.
 However, due to noise concerns in areas of work that are adjacent to residential neighborhoods, daytime lane closures can also be expected.
 Variable message boards along Stringfellow Road will be illuminated and will provide advanced notification of anticipated impacts to traffic.